Increasing diversity in transatlantic exchanges

 German American Partnership Program

-The German American Partnership Program (GAPP) supports long-term school partnerships between schools in Germany and the U.S. by funding reciprocal exchanges of student groups.
-The program subsidizes airfare for students and accompanying teachers, among other things.
+The German American Partnership Program (GAPP) supports long-term school partnerships between schools in Germany and the U.S. by funding reciprocal exchange encounters between groups of students.
+Among other things, the program subsidizes flight costs for students and accompanying teachers.

 New Bridge Program